eloqdata/eloq-website/website/monographdb/introduction.md

 - Independent scaling of storage and compute resources
 - Cost-effective management of large datasets
 - Optimized resource utilization for cold data
-- Avoid cloud vendor lock-in and future-proof your data ecosystem with MonographSQL's seamless hybrid cloud storage
+- Avoid cloud vendor lock-in and future-proof your data ecosystem with MonostrateSQL's seamless hybrid cloud storage

 ## Use Cases

-MonographSQL's unique blend of performance, elasticity, and cost-effectiveness makes it ideal for a wide range of use cases across industries.
+MonostrateSQL's unique blend of performance, elasticity, and cost-effectiveness makes it ideal for a wide range of use cases across industries.
 Here are just a few examples:

 - **FinTech**: Payment Processing: Handle high-volume transactions with blazing-fast speed and rock-solid reliability.
 Guarantee data consistency while keeping the latency of complex transactions low.